Paternity benefits are available exclusively to the biological father. They cannot be shared between both parents.

 Under the basic plan, a father may receive a maximum of 37 benefit weeks, i.e., 5 weeks of paternity benefits and 32 weeks of parental benefits if the mother agrees that he alone receives all parental benefits.

 Under the special plan, a father may receive a maximum of 28 benefit weeks, i.e., 3 weeks of paternity benefits and 25 weeks of parental benefits if the mother agrees that he alone receives all parental benefits.

 To find out the estimated amount of benefits to which you may be entitled, you can try the benefit calculation simulator before applying.

 You must agree with your employer on the time of your leave.
 The Act respecting labour standards has provisions on leave for family events.
-For more information, contact the Service des renseignements of the Commission des normes du travail (CNT) at one of the following numbers: 1 800 265-1414 (toll-free) or 514 873-7061.
-You can also visit the CNT website.
+For more information, contact the Service des renseignements of the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST) at one of the following number: 1 844 838-0808 (toll free).
+You can also visit the CNESST website.

 Last update: 2013-04-17